Bunohan: Plot

 The film primarily revolves around the family of Pok Eng (Wan Hanafi Su), a once renowned shadow play puppeteer who has gone out of business following the banning of the performance by the local Islamist state government.
 He was first married to a mysterious woman known as Mek Yah (Tengku Azura) who he was pressured to divorce because of her unorthodox ways.
-She bore him his eldest son, llham (Faizal Hussein) who left home at a very young age following his parents' divorce.
+They had his eldest son, llham (Faizal Hussein) who left home at a very young age following his parents' divorce.
 Pok Eng then remarried, this time to a woman from the city named Mek Na, who he is now separated from and has since returned to the city.
 Through his second wife, Pok Eng had his middle son, college professor Bakar (Pekin Ibrahim) and the rebellious Adil (Zahiril Adzim), whom his own mother despises for unknown reasons.
 The family's hometown is in the rural Malaysian town of Bunohan in Kelantan, which is located close to the Thai border.

 The story begins with the youngest brother Adil, who is now a young kick-boxer since leaving home five years ago.
 He has fallen deeply into debt, with little hope of paying his creditors honestly.
 In desperation, he agrees to an illegal high-stakes death match at a boxing club on the other side of the border.
 In the midst of the fight, with Adil losing badly, his best friend Muski (Amerul Affendi) bursts into the ring and breaks up the match, dragging Adil away.
 Adil and Muski return to Bunohan.
-They take refuge at the swamp of Pok Wah (Nam Ron), the owner of the local fight club and Aidil's former mentor.
-During their journey, Aidil almost gets lost while hallucinating about a familiar looking woman but is quickly rescued by Muski.
+They take refuge at the swamp of Pok Wah (Nam Ron), the owner of the local fight club and Adil's former mentor.
+During their journey, Adil almost gets lost while hallucinating about a familiar looking woman but is quickly rescued by Muski.

 Meanwhile, the middle brother, Bakar returns to Bunohan from his comfortable upper-middle class life in Klang Valley on the pretense of looking after his ailing father.
 In reality, he wants to convince his father to sell their family's land to a large business corporation from Kuala Lumpur for a huge amount of money.
 Although he is the most successful and educated of his brothers, he is also the greediest.
 Pok Eng refuses to give Bakar their land since Bakar had already received his share and lost it in his previous business ventures.
 Regardless, Bakar is determined to claim ownership of his family's remaining land.
 Pok Eng is aware that his second son has plans that will bring disrespect to their family and community.